schmic41/web-furigana/README.md

 The IPA wordlists are taken from [the ipa-dict project](https://github.com/open-dict-data/ipa-dict), and are released under the MIT license.

+To use in Firefox, follow the instructions [here](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/Your_first_WebExtension#installing) to install as a temporary add-on.

 It's a prototype, and breaks easily on pages that use javascript to dynamically load text.
 It is being only sporadically worked on.